 Strengthening exercises for spinal stenosis focus on strengthening the lower abdominal muscles and include the following:

-- Lie on the back and press the low back into the floor by tightening the lower stomach muscles, pulling the navel (or belly button) in and up (Figure 10), hold for 10 seconds.
-Aim to complete eight to ten repetitions of this press.
+- Pelvic tilt.
+Lie on the back with both knees bent and press the low back into the floor by tightening the lower stomach muscles, pulling the navel in and toward the sternum.
+Hold for 10 seconds.
+Aim to complete 8 to 10 repetitions.

 - Hook-lying march.
-For a more advanced sciatica exercise, this position may be held while marching in place in the hook-lying position, slowly raising alternate legs 3 to 4 inches from the floor (Figure 11).
-Aim to ‘march’ for 30 seconds, two to three repetitions, with 30-second breaks in between repetitions.
+For a more advanced sciatica exercise, hold a pelvic tilt while marching in place, slowly raising alternate legs 3 to 4 inches from the floor.
+Aim to march for 30 seconds.
+Repeat for 1 or 2 more sets, with 30-second breaks in between repetitions.

 - Curl-ups.
-Another strengthening exercise that may be recommended by spine specialists to strengthen the lower abs is called a curl-up (Figure 6).
-These are done by folding arms across chest, flattening the back by tightening lower abs, then raising the head and shoulders from the floor.
-Hold for two to four seconds, then slowly lower to starting position.
-As strength builds, aim to complete two sets of ten curls.
+Lying on the back in a pelvic tilt, fold the arms across chest, then raise the head and shoulders from the floor.
+Hold for 2 to 4 seconds, then slowly lower to starting position.
+As strength builds, aim to complete 2 sets of 10 curls.